venkatesh-1729/minimal-mistakes/_posts/2017-01-01-Distributed-Stream-Processing-With-Apache-Kafka.md

 markdeep: true
 ---

 > Kafka first came into existence as distributed publish-subscribe messaging system at [Linkedin](https://engineering.linkedin.com/27/project-kafka-distributed-publish-subscribe-messaging-system-reaches-v06) which on later evolved into a [distributed streaming platform](https://kafka.apache.org/).
-Currently it is backbone for many real time stream processing infrastructures across [many](https://cwiki.apache.org/confluence/display/KAFKA/Powered+By) companies.
+Currently, it is the backbone for many real-time stream processing infrastructures across [many](https://cwiki.apache.org/confluence/display/KAFKA/Powered+By) companies.

 Introduction
 ============
 Kafka as a distributed streaming platform has the following capabilities.

 1. Publish and subscribe to streams of records - Messaging System.
-2. Store streams of records in fault-tolerant way - Storage System.
+2. Store streams of records in fault tolerant way - Storage System.
-3. Lets you process streams of records as they occur - Real time stream Processing.
+3. Lets you process streams of records as they occur - Real-time stream Processing.

 It is used for building two broad classes of applications.

-1. Real time data pipelines to move data reliably between systems.
+1. Real-time data pipelines to move data reliably between systems.
-2. Real time streaming applications that react to or transform streams of data.
+2. Real-time streaming applications that react to or transform streams of data.

 <div class="markdeep-diagram">